The two-dimensional one-component plasma is hyperuniform: Introduction

 \subsection{The 2DOCP}

-The two-dimensional \emph{one-component plasma} is a well-studied model of statistical physics.
-Besides the papers cited above, let us refer to \cite[Chapter 15]{forrester2010log} for a presentation of exact and approximate results.
+The two-dimensional \emph{one-component plasma} is a well-studied model of statistical physics, \cor{also known as Coulomb or log-gas, or jellium - we discuss terminology in Appendix \ref{sec:discussion_model}}.
+Besides the papers cited above, we refer to \cite[Chapter 15]{forrester2010log} for a presentation of exact and approximate results.

 When defining the energy $\FN$ in \eqref{def:FN} and the canonical Gibbs measure $\PNbeta$ in \eqref{def:PNbeta}, we think of $(x_1, \dots, x_N)$ as the positions of point particles in $\LN$ which all carry the same electric charge $+1$, and which are immersed in a uniform neutralizing background of constant density on $\LN$.
-The logarithmic potential is then the electrostatic interaction potential in dimension $2$.
-Instead of directly placing a background measure, one sometimes imposes an harmonic confining potential.
-This would not change our analysis, see Appendix \ref{sec:discussion_model} for a discussion.
+The logarithmic potential \cor{through which the “charges” interact} can then \cor{be thought of as} the electrostatic interaction potential in dimension $2$.

+Instead of placing a background measure, one sometimes \cor{defines a similar model by imposing} a confining potential \cor{felt by each particle, the most common choice being a quadratic potential}. \cor{We discuss this further in Appendix \ref{sec:discussion_model} and explain why our analysis would also carry through in that case}. \cor{Finally, note that we have chosen the radius of $\LN$ in such a way that the neutralizing background is exactly the Lebesgue measure - with a different choice, it should be normalized.}